anpham6/chrome-docs/source/cloud/ibm.rst

 .. versionremoved:: 0.9.0

-  - Package is no longer supported due to the lack of feedback and future longevity.
+  - Package is no longer supported due to maintenance priorities with newer projects. [#]_

 .. versionadded:: 0.8.0